-Highlight and copy the INTRODUCTION and PURPOSE sections below, excerpted from the Compressed Workweek Proposal Package.
+Highlight and copy the INTRODUCTION and PURPOSE sections below.
 Then paste into a word processing document.

 Customize the information inside the brackets and you’re already done with page one.